richelbilderbeek/wilson_et_al_pci_rr_review/README.md

 This umbrella review aims to understand (1) how many systematic reviews have been conducted in the area of ASD animal research, (2) the aims of these reviews, and (3) the reporting quality of these reviews.
-As a secondary output, this research will help inform the creation of a living evidence summary (Hair et al., 2022) of animal research modelling ASD which might inform future systematic reviews, by ensuring that such a tool is fit for purpose and provides the appropriate resources to allow researchers to conduct high quality systematic reviews.
-We chose to focus on systematic reviews summarising research using genetic animal models of any of the 102 ASD-related genes identified through large-scale exome sequencing by Satterstrom et al. (2020), as these are all genes where there is high confidence in their clinical relevance.
+As a secondary output, this research will help inform the creation of a living evidence summary (Hair et al., 2022) [richelbilderbeek: I feel the reference to Hair et al., 2022 is invalid.
+It is 'Elliott, Julian H., et al. "Living systematic reviews: an emerging opportunity to narrow the evidence-practice gap."
+PLoS medicine 11.2 (2014): e1001603.' that describes the term 'living evidence summary' (which is cited by Hair et al.)] of animal research modelling ASD which might inform future systematic reviews, by ensuring that such a tool is fit for purpose and provides the appropriate resources to allow researchers to conduct high quality systematic reviews.
+We chose to focus on systematic reviews summarising research using genetic animal models of any of the 102 ASD-related genes identified through large-scale exome sequencing by Satterstrom et al. (2020), as these are all genes where there is high confidence in their clinical relevance [richelbilderbeek: reference?].

 ## Methods

 To date, we have completed preliminary searches and optimised our search strategy to inform the development of this protocol.

 ## Research question

 This systematic review of systematic reviews seeks to investigate (1) how many systematic reviews have been conducted in this area, (2) what is the aim of each review and what research question does it seek to ask, and (3) and what is the quality of reporting of these reviews.

 ## Bibliographic search